Super $q$-Howe duality and web categories: Proofs of the diagrammatic presentations

-\textbf{Faithful}: again it suffices to verify faithfulness for morphisms between objects of the form $\vec{k}\in X^{m+n}$.
+\textbf{Faithful.} Again it suffices to verify faithfulness for morphisms between objects of the form $\vec{k}\in X^{m+n}$.
 Given any web $u\in\Hom_{\SoSuSp}(\vec{k},\vec{l})$ for $\vec{k}\in X^{m+n}$ and $\vec{l}\in X^{m^{\prime}+n^{\prime}}$, we can compose $u$ from the bottom and the top with merges and splits respectively to obtain

-Recall that exploding edges is, by~\eqref{eq-simpler1}, a reversible operation.
+Recall that exploding edges is, by \eqref{eq-simpler1}, a reversible operation.
 Hence, we have

-which together with Corollary~\ref{cor-green2} reduces the verification of faithfulness to the case where all web edges are black or green.
-Such webs lie in $\iota^{\infty}_{1}(\CKM)$ and faithfulness follows as in the proof of Lemma~\ref{lem-faithful}. \end{proof}
+which together with \fullref{cor-green2} reduces the verification of faithfulness to the case where all web edges are black or green.
+Such webs lie in $\iota^{\infty}_{1}(\CKM)$ and faithfulness follows as in the proof of \fullref{lem-faithful}. \end{proof}